py-pkgs/py-pkgs/docs/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `animated-data` for local development.
+Here's how to set up `py-pkgs` for local development.

-1. Fork the `animated-data` repo on GitHub.
+1. Fork the `py-pkgs` repo on GitHub.

 2. Clone your fork locally:

 	```
- 	git clone git@github.com:your_name_here/animated-data.git
+	git clone git@github.com:your_name_here/py-pkgs.git
 	```

 3. Create a branch for local development: